Binayak7649/NFT_Transfer_with_Message/README.md

 - ✅ **Mint NFT**: Any user can mint a new NFT and attach a message.
 - 🔁 **Transfer with Message**: NFTs can be transferred to another user with a new message each time.
-- 👁️ **View NFT**: Easily retrieve metadata of an NFT, including owner and message.
+- 👁️ **View NFT**: Easily retrieve metadata of an NFT, including owner and messages .

 ---